mtootoonchi/ECE_3300L_LAB1/README.md

 Archive:
 https://youtu.be/T-GjDDVwlOg

-ALso, Here are the pictures.
+Also, Here are the pictures.

 Block diagram
 ![Test Image 1](LAB1_BLOCK_DIAGRAM.png)